mspillman/cdash/README.md

 i.
 [Instructions for creating an Ubuntu 14.04 AMI](http://star.mit.edu/cluster/mlarchives/2545.html).
 Follow these instructions up to step 3.
 When logging in to the instance, make sure you have X-forwarding enabled so that you can view graphical windows.
 This will be critical when installing DASH.
 For Windows users, [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) is recommended, to be used in conjunction with [XWin server](http://x.cygwin.com/devel/server/).

 ii.
-Once logged on to the instance, Run the following commands to install the dependencies for cdash:
+Once logged on to the instance, Run the following command to install the dependencies for cdash:
-`sudo dpkg --add-architecture i386`
-`sudo apt-get install wine xvfb p7zip-full zip -y`
+`sudo dpkg --add-architecture i386 && sudo apt-get install wine xvfb p7zip-full zip -y`

 iii.
 We now need to upload and install DASH.
 This can be accomplished either by uploading the file directly to the instance _via_ scp (Windows users are advised to use [WinSCP](https://winscp.net/eng/download.php)) or by uploading the file to a server then downloading the file onto the instance using wget:
 `wget http://www.some-url-to-file.server/DASH-installer.exe`